Are you trying to find love in Tennessee?

 Chattanooga is a city in the U.S. state of Tennessee, with a population of 176,588 in 2015.
 The fourth-largest Tennessee city, it is the seat of Hamilton County.
 Located in southeastern Tennessee in East Tennessee, on the Tennessee River, served by multiple railroads and Interstate highways, Chattanooga is a transit hub.
 Chattanooga lies 120 miles northwest of Atlanta, Georgia, 120 miles southwest of Knoxville, Tennessee, 135 miles southeast of Nashville, Tennessee, 120 miles northeast of Huntsville, Alabama, and 148 miles northeast of Birmingham, Alabama.

-There You Have It – The Best Cities for Singles in Tennessee
+There You Have It – The Best Cities for Singles in Tennessee for 2019

 If you’re looking for a breakdown of cities in Tennessee ranked by criteria that most would agree make a place a great spot for finding a single person (and potentially love), this is an accurate list.